Welcome U-M Volunteers!

 - We always need help raising funds and school supplies: We are always happy to have student groups support our schools through donation drives.
 If you are interested in doing a donation drive, please let us know.

 - We are interested in long term committments: AAPS does not have many opportunities for student groups to do one-time activities.
-If this is your interest, please check out the available one-time opportuntities on Volunteer Washtenaw.
+If this is your interest, please check out the available one-time opportuntities on Connect2Community.

 - We are always happy to answer questions!
 If you want to work with us, please feel free to reach out with questions.